-My work explores 'sense-making' – how different kinds of theoretical, political, methodological, ethical and affective sense is/can be made, and with what implications – at the very edges of disciplines and other domains.
+At its broadest level, my research history has been preoccupied with 'sense-making' – that is, with how different kinds of theoretical, political, methodological, ethical and affective sense is/can be made, and with what implications – at the very edges of disciplines and other domains.
 The event in science, failure in sociology, are examples.
-My most recent book, Word: Beyond Language, Beyond Image (2015), investigates the senses that humans make of words when they are abstracted from language, and the senses these words make of them.
-I identify and discuss such non-linguistic word encounters in, for example, social theory, religions, and in debates about disability, photography, art, and gesture.
-I have recently developed the core argument of Word in relation to dogs (see 'Dog words; or, how to think without language,' Sociological Review, forthcoming).
+In Word: Beyond Language, Beyond Image (2015), I investigated the senses that humans make of words when they are abstracted from language, and the senses that words make of them.

 Fraser, Mariam.
 1999.
 Identity without Selfhood: Simone de Beauvoir and Bisexuality.
 Cambridge: Cambridge University Press.
 ISBN 9780521623575